Oscar De La Hoya will now represent an undefeated Mexican star chasing old rival Floyd Mayweather’s coveted 50-0 boxing record.

 “After several discussions, Golden Boy Promotions made the most sense.
 They felt like the best partners for me,” said Gilberto Ramirez.
 “They understood the goals and the agendas I have.

-I have full faith in Oscar and the team to make the big fights happen.
+I have complete faith in Oscar and the team to make the big fights happen.
 I look forward to working with them closely and to this new chapter of my career.”

 FLOYD MAYWEATHER 50-0